 All they could do now was wait and hope.
 Hoping that with Gunther's imminent arrival, the three of them would be enough to hold out until the other Towers teleported in.

-Then Debora began to move towards Elizabeth.
-With each crawling inch, Gwen felt a sliver of fear knotting her gut like a razor was scraping the insides of her abdomen.
+Under her eyes, Debora moved towards Elizabeth Sobel.
+With each inch the Transmuter closed in, Gwen felt a sliver of fear knotting her gut like a razor was scraping the insides of her abdomen.

 Was she now about to experience being consumed herself?
+Her scalp crawled.
 Gwen had devoured others before now, or at least Caliban had.
-Even as second-hand emphatic projections, the expressions of those whose existences were taken from them haunted her dreams.
+Even as second-hand emphatic projections, the prospect haunted her dreams.

 From the corner of her eye, Gwen could see that Debora had bent the knee.
 The proud girl's head lowered itself to perform a shameful petition; it gave the impression of a child begging for forgiveness.

-Henry’s wife seemed to possess no interest in Debora.
-Instead, she turned her terrifying attention towards Gwen.
-The creeping unease of Elizabeth's gaze triggered a wave of nausea in Gwen that drained the blood from her face.
+Henry's wife seemed to possess no interest in Debora.
+Instead, she turned her terrifying attention towards Gwen, triggering a wave of nausea, draining the blood from her face.

-“What a lovely thing you are.”
-Elizabeth’s breathe was soft with a hint of lilac.
-Gwen felt goosebumps prickle her skin, following the path of Elizabeth's eyes as they swept over Gwen’s lithe body, tracing the curve of her waist down to her white thighs.
-Satisfied with her inspection, Elizabeth placed a pale, dainty hand upon Gwen’s forehead.
+"What a lovely thing you are."
+Elizabeth's breath possessed a hint of lilac.
+Gwen felt goosebumps prickle her skin, painfully, her eyes following the path of Elizabeth's survey as they swept over her supple body, tracing the curve of her waist down to her white thighs.
+Satisfied with her inspection, Elizabeth placed a pale, dainty hand upon Gwen's forehead.
 To Gwen, it felt as though five icicles were stabbing into her skull.